Natural Cold and Flu Remedies:

 If you’re wondering why I haven’t mentioned drugs like Tamiflu, see my other article where I explain the Side Effects Vs Benefits of Tamiflu in detail.

-The Other Reason We Catch Colds, The Flu & Upper Respiratory Infections
+Why We Catch Colds, Flu & Upper Respiratory Infections

 According to the Journal of The American Medical Association, between 60% and 80% of doctor’s visits involve a stress-related component.
 Stress puts our bodies on high alert, with fight-or-flight hormones like adrenaline and cortisol ramping up to meet perceived threats.
 While this stress process is (sometimes) useful for surviving and succeeding in our demanding lives, the constant state of being on high alert takes a physical and emotional toll on our bodies and minds.
 These patterns of high stress also produce adverse affects in the quality/frequency of the foods we eat and our hydration; which leaves our already overtaxed bodies malnourished on top of being physiologically over-extended.
 With all this in mind, it’s no wonder we get sick sometimes.